EzioTheDeadPoet/SME-FT-/README.md

 ## Ultrawide Fix

-[Complete Widescreen Fix](https://www.nexusmods.com/skyrimspecialedition/mods/1778) contains the necessary mods for UltraWide (21:9) monitor users.
+[Complete Widescreen Fix](https://www.nexusmods.com/skyrimspecialedition/mods/1778) contains the necessary mods for ultrawide monitor users.
 Download and install these mods using Mod Organizer 2.
-The first file is found under the `Main Files` section of the mod files page, the rest are under `Optional Files`.
+The first file is found under the *Main Files* section of the mod files page, the rest are under *Optional Files*.

 - `Complete Widescreen Fix for SkyUI 5.2 SE Alpha - 2560x1080`
   - Place this mod under `SkyUi` and keep both active (Patch)